Communicating Ugandan Style

 - Buganda: The kingdom of the central region of Uganda.
 By some mispronunciation and misinterpretations, Uganda came from it.
 In some ways, it is best that way.

-- Bwana: A term often used here by waiters or those who run some shops in dealing with men.
+- Bwana: A term often used here by servers or those who run some shops dealing with men.
 It is Swahili and means mister.
-Older men may also be called papa, some uncle, auntie, or mama.
+Older men may also be called papa, uncle, auntie, or mama.

 - Chai: It means Tea in Uganda, but it also means a bribe.
 He asked me for chai is something you will hear now and then.